 Wood chip is the cheaper of the two fuel types, however wood chip requires more storage space (0.8MWh/m3) and produces more ash (1% by weight).
-Obtaining wood chip fuel can be relatively easy if you have the resources available and a little help from one of our Starchl Wood Chippers.
 Wood chip systems require more regular handling in comparison to the automated pellet systems and although the fuel needs to be manually tipped into a store, the actual system feed is automatic.

-Biomass pellets are made from untreated wood shavings and sawdust, compressed under heat and pressure, making them more expensive that wood chip fuel.
+Biomass pellets are made from untreated wood, compressed under heat and pressure, making them more expensive that wood chip fuel.
 However, they are readily available and uniform in size and shape, Pellets also require less physical space (3.2MWh/m3) than wood chips.
 They are free flowing and easily delivered into the store and as a result, they make the perfect fuel for a fully automated system and produces less ash (0.1% by weight).

-The Renewable Heat Incentive (RHI) is a Government environmental programme which provides financial incentives to increase the uptake of renewable heat.
-Ofgem is responsible for implementing and administering the scheme on behalf of the Department of Energy and Climate Change (DECC).
+Click on the highlighted text for links to relevant websites: The Renewable Heat Incentive (RHI) is a Government environmental program which provides financial incentives to increase the uptake of renewable heat.
+Ofgem is responsible for implementing and administering the scheme on behalf of the Department for Business, Energy and Industrial Strategy (BEIS).